 ISN’T MORE CARBON DIOXIDE MORE PLANT FOOD?

 It is true that CO2 is beneficial to most plants (watch Freeman Dyson’s interview on global warming, where he discusses the benefits of CO2).
-The bad effect climate change has on plants is really change in prevailing weather patterns.
-Even if on average CO2 helps plants, in the short term, areas that are currently agriculturally productive may be destroyed by drought.
+The bad effect climate change has on plants is due to changes in prevailing weather patterns.
+Even, if on average, CO2 helps plants, in the short term, areas that are currently agriculturally productive may be destroyed by drought.

 While experiments have shown that some plants respond well to higher carbon dioxide levels, others have shown that abnormally high levels of carbon dioxide can cause damage.

 This is false.
 As is pointed out in the Freeman Dyson interview, very high levels of CO2 are used in commercial greenhouses to enhance growth.
-Most plants grow better with more CO2.
+Most plants grow better with more CO2, even abnormally high levels.